ArpadGBondor/Brad_Traversy-React_Front_To_Back_2022-05-Support_Desk/README.md

 -   Section 19: Tickets Functionality
 -   Section 20: Notes Functionality & Deploy

+## Description

+The project is a full stack application, that allows users to register, login, create helpdesk tickets, close tickets, and communicate with customer service by making notes under the tickets.
+The customer service side login, and handling tickets is not included in the project.

 ## Deployed

 -   Not yet.
 (Probably goes on Heroku...)